jackyzha0/jackyzha0.github.io/content/thoughts/CALM Theorem.md

 What we’ve learned from these examples is that negation and universal quantification mess with monotonicity.

-Thus, we can also express CALM in terms of a programming language like Datalog:
+Thus, we can also express CALM in terms of a programming language like [[thoughts/Datalog|Datalog]]:

 > A program has an eventually consistent, coordination-free execution strategy if and only if it is expressible in (monotonic) Datalog.